-Join Garrick Chow for an in-depth discussion in this video Creating a new presentation, part of Learn PowerPoint 2016: The Basics.
+Join Garrick Chow for an in-depth discussion in this video Creating a new presentation, part of Learning PowerPoint 2016.

 - In this chapter, we'll take a look at how to create a presentation from scratch.
 I'm here in the presentation gallery again and I want to start with a completely blank presentation, meaning something with no preset graphics, images, or backgrounds.
 So I'll double-click the blank presentation template.
 And now we're looking at a new presentation with a default first slide containing text boxes where we can customize or add a title and subtitle.
 These are called placeholders.
 I'll click where it says "Click to add title."
 That placeholder text immediately disappears and now I have a flashing cursor, which means I can just start typing.
 Throughout this course I'll be working on a presentation for a fictitious chain of hotels called Landon Hotels.

 Now if I press return or enter, that takes me to the next line.
 I don't want two lines of text in my title in this case, though, so I'll press backspace to undo that.
 To move to the next placeholder I'll instead click in it.
 Again the placeholder text disappears and I can type in my own.
 Then I'll click outside the text box to see how my slide looks so far.
 As soon as you type inside a placeholder box clicking outside of it hides the borders of the box so you can check out how the slide really looks.
 To continue working on or editing text just click the text to get inside the text box again and keep adding your text.
 Also note that you don't have to use all the placeholders on a slide.